 The overseer of the highways had to collect the highway rate himself, and excellent way of keeping the rates down, but not of encouraging the construction of good roads.This department suffered, like all the others, from being based on too small a unit…. the parish.
 18th and 19th century Ilkestonians thought if the Ilkeston roads sufficed for Ilkestonians, that was good enough.
 Anyhow, let those who went gadding about the country pay for the roads or else do what the average villager was perfectly content to do … “stop at ‘om”.
 (Waterhouse)

 Roads were improved by paving .. that is, by laying a stratum of gravel or small broken stones on the soil.
 The thickness of this layer was determined by the nature of the ground, or by the availability of materials in the nearby area.
 It might vary from a three or four inches to a foot or more.
 A road made of broken stones, though firm, was not the most comfortable to travel along, nor best for the feet of horses.

-Then in the 1840’s the compulsory highway overseers ended and a Highway Board was set up.
+Then in 1844 the compulsory highway overseers ended and a Highway Board was set up…. the Board for Repair of the Highways in the Parish of Ilkeston.
 According to Trueman and Martson, (p238)\ this Highway Board was “first formed about 1849, and corresponded to the old surveyors of the Highway elected by the parishioners”.

 This date however is contested by Edgar Waterhouse who suggests that its formation was in the year 1844.
 In an article appearing in the Ilkeston Pioneer entitled ‘Local Government Two Centuries Ago’ [Dec 21st 1934] he lists the names of all the overseers of the Highways he had managed to find from the highways accounts, dating from 1742.
 The last names in that list are John Barker and Samuel Potter, overseers in 1843.